AndWass/andwass.github.io/_posts/2024-06-28-safety-community.md

 property of no undefined behaviour in safe Rust is then upheld.
 If the programmer fails to create a fully safe wrapper, so that safe Rust can cause undefined behaviour, the code is said to be unsound.

+This usage of `unsafe` gives us a very nice property that if your code, and all your dependencies, is written without using `unsafe` then your program cannot exhibit undefined behaviour.
+And even if you or your dependencies use `unsafe` code, as long as that code is correct your program still cannot exhibit undefined behaviour.

 This is in contrast to C and C++, where there is no such marker or distinction, and so it becomes much harder to isolate the code that can cause undefined behaviour, and find code that could potentially cause undefined behaviour.
 When discussing C and C++ code the discussion does not mention soundness in the same way.
 It is generally